shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 >> **Store images of people who you would like to recognize and the app, using these images, will classify those people.
 We don't need to modify the app/retrain any ML model to add more people ( subjects ) for classification**

+# Major Updates ( as of November 2020 )

+* Cosine similarity has now been replaced by [L2 norm](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm).
+* A new parameter has been added in `MainActivity.kt`.
+The `cropWithBBoxes` argument allows you to run the Firebase MLKit module on the images provided.
+If you are already providing cropped images in the `images/` folder, set this argument to `false`.
+On setting the value to `true`, Firebase ML Kit will crop faces from the images and then run the FaceNet model on it.

 ![](images/final_result.PNG)